Iterative Collaborative Filtering for Sparse Matrix Estimation: Proving distance estimates are close when has rank

 Now we are ready to bound the difference between $d(u, v)$ and $\hat{d}(u,v)$ for any $u, v \in [n]$.
 Recall,

 Recall, that according to \eqref{eq:dist1},

 Under event $\cA$ as defined in \eqref{eq:lem1.events}, by Lemmas \ref{lemma:NFN_bound} and \ref{lemma:NMN_conc},

-where the last equality follows from $\rho < \kappa \leq 2\kappa(t+1) - 1$.
+where the last equality follows from observing that the first term asymptotically dominates with respect to $n$ as $\rho < \kappa \leq 2\kappa(t+1) - 1$.
 Similarly, all other three terms on the right hand side in \eqref{eq:lem1.f1} and \eqref{eq:lem1.f2} can be bounded by same quantities.
 Therefore, we conclude that for any $u, v \in [n]$